27 December 2017

 Other detainees include former finance minister Ibrahim al-Assaf, economy minister Adel Fakieh, former Riyadh governor Prince Turki bin Abdullah and Khalid al-Tuwaijiri, who headed the Royal Court under the late King Abdullah.

 MBS claims that Saudi Arabia was dying a slow death for the past 10 years, coinciding mainly with the rule of the late King Abdullah, which left the kingdom’s coffers poorer by an estimated $400bn.
-He said the country lost trillion $1 to corruption in the past 25 years.
+He said the country lost one trillion $ to corruption in the past 25 years.
 He contends that those being held under detention now have misappropriated $800 billion abusing various positions they held in the kingdom.
 He claims that over the past three years the government has collected evidence of corruption by these people.
 He wants them to hand him over the $800 billion.
 He has not revealed the nature of evidence he has against them nor has he told what he would do with the money that he would get from them.
 MBS explained that business people who paid bribes to get services done by bureaucrats are not being prosecuted.
 Only those who pilfered money out of the government are being prosecuted.
 If there is sufficient evidence against them, why does not the Attorney General frame charges against them in a court of law.
 At least this will give the detainees a chance to defend themselves.
 It will also be transparent to the public as well as foreign investors.
 But if the process ends up arbitrary, opaque, and holding to ransom, aimed more at getting more power, it will unnerve Saudi and foreign investors.

 Prince Miteb bin Abdullah has been released after he agreed to a settlement with authorities of more than $1bn.
 Prince Miteb is accused of embezzlement, hiring ghost employees and awarding contracts to his own companies including a $10 billion deal for walkie talkies and bulletproof military gear worth billions of Saudi royals.
 He was once seen as a contender to the throne.
 He is son of the late King Abdullah.
 Three other people have also reached settlements with the Saudi government.
 It is not clear whether Miteb would have fully free or if he would be under some form of house arrest.